IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

 ### **Why I Chose Excel for This Project**

 I found it important to start with a full Excel project because Excel is one of the most commonly used tools in real-world data roles.
 Building this project from start to finish helped me practice how to explore, clean, and analyze data, and most importantly, how to communicate insights clearly.
-For employers, it shows that I can take a raw dataset, make sense of it, and deliver useful information through organized dashboards and visuals.
+It shows that I can take a raw dataset, make sense of it, and deliver useful information through organized dashboards and visuals.
 It also shows attention to detail and the ability to work independently on a data question—all valuable skills in any data-driven role.

 ---